AU-BCE-EE/guidance-GitHub/repo-creation.md

 # File organization
 Development of templates (or at least more detailed guidelines) is an important task that many of us members will need to contribute to in the coming months.
 For now, consider using the [R-template repo](https://github.com/sashahafner/R-template) for any R-based project.
+See the [paper-repos guide](https://github.com/AU-BCE-EE/GitHub-guidance/blob/main/paper-repos.md) and [paper repo template](https://github.com/AU-BCE-EE/template-paper) for some suggestions for paper repos.
 While it might show a different approach than what you are used to, this structure seems to work well.
 You can actually create a new repo directly from it with the "Use this template" button at the top right: